-In July 2020, the Company received a \$6 million guarantee facility from Export Development Canada which was increased to \$8 million in June 2021.
-This guarantee facility provides for 100% guarantee to the issuing banks of the Company's existing and future letter of credit of which \$7.8 million was drawn at December 31, 2021 (December 31, 2020 - \$4.9 million).
-Outstanding letters of credit are not classified as long-term debt on the consolidated statements of financial position.
+In July 2020, the Company received a \$6 million guarantee facility from Export Development Canada which was increased to \$8 million in June 2021 and to \$12.0 million on June 30, 2022.
+This guarantee facility provides for 100% guarantee to the issuing banks of the Company's existing and future letter of credit of which \$7.2 million was drawn at December 31, 2022 (December 31, 2021 - \$7.8 million).
+Outstanding letters of credit are not recorded on the consolidated statements of financial position.

-13. Decommissioning Obligations
+12. Decommissioning Obligations

-(\$ 000s) 2021 2020

-Balance, January 1 270,440 206,520

-Additions - 2,674

-Change in cost estimates 24,243 (1,823)

-Change in discount rate (17,659) 64,402

-Settlement of obligations (2,537) (2,173)

-Accretion - 840

-Balance, December 31 274,487 270,440

-Expected to be incurred within one year 5,390 4,434

-Expected to be incurred beyond one year 269,097 266,006
+Change in cost estimates Change in discount rate 11,363 (107,134) 24,243 (17,659) Settlement of obligations (107,134) (3,791) (17,659) (2,537) Accretion 1,252 - Transfers to assets held for sale (Note 7) (16,673) - Balance, December 31 159,504 274,487 Expected to be incurred within one year 4,749 5,39 Expected to be incurred beyond one year 154,755 269,097

 The Company's decommissioning obligations result from net ownership interests in petroleum and natural gas assets including well sites, gathering systems and processing facilities.
-The Company estimates the total undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$256.4 million (December 31, 2020 - \$237.7 million).
+The Company estimates the total undiscounted amount of cash flows required to settle its decommissioning obligations is approximately \$275.7 million (December 31, 2021 - \$256.4 million).

 The Company used an observable, market-based and inflation adjusted risk-free real rate of return to estimate the present value of the decommissioning obligation.
-At December 31, 2021, the Company used a risk-free discount rate of -0.14% (December 31, 2020 - -0.28%).
-The use of the risk-free real rate of return resulted in a change in estimate of \$17.7million being reduced to the cost of the related asset in property, plant and equipment and exploration and evaluation assets.
+At December 31, 2022, the Company used a risk-free discount rate of 1.19% (December 31, 2021 - -0.14%).
+The use of the risk-free real rate of return resulted in a change in estimate of \$107.1 million being reduced to the cost of the related asset in property, plant and equipment and exploration and evaluation assets.

 A portion of the Company's decommissioning obligations were acquired from Shell as part of the southern Alberta Foothills acquisition in October 2019, which included three major gas processing facilities.
-In accordance with the purchase and sale agreement ("PSA"), Shell retained the liability for future subsurface reclamation costs associated with pre-existing sulfinol plumes under two of these facilities.
-These subsurface costs represent a material percentage of the total decommissioning liability associated with these assets.
+In accordance with the purchase and sale agreement ("PSA"), Shell retains the liability for future subsurface reclamation costs associated with pre-existing sulfinol plumes under two of these facilities.
+These subsurface costs represent a material percentage of the total decommissioning liability associated with these two facilities.
 The Company has not recognized a liability for this portion of the estimated decommissioning cost.

 Following the acquisition, Shell submitted application to the Alberta Energy Regulator to transfer the licenses from Shell to Pieridae, which was initially rejected due to complications of the liability bifurcation.
 This process remains ongoing and material uncertainty exists regarding the timing and outcome of that transfer, however Pieridae is the beneficial owner of all assets acquired under the PSA and operates them as such.
-The Company has recognized all decommissioning obligations associated with the PSA; the outcome of the license transfer process is not expected to conclude in 2022 and the outcome of this process on the consolidated financial statements is uncertain.
+The Company has recognized all decommissioning obligations associated with the PSA; the timing and outcome of this process on the consolidated financial statements is uncertain.

-14. Share Capital
+13. Share Capital